 - Shipping Fees: If you get your car delivered, you’ll likely be on the hook for a shipping fee, which will be based on the vehicle’s current location and where it’s being delivered.

 - Documentation Fees: You may be required to pay this to cover the processing of your paperwork.

 - State and Local Taxes: Depending on where you live, you may have to pay state and local sales taxes.
 The more expensive your vehicle is, the more you’ll owe in taxes.

 - State Registration and Licensing Fees: Your location will also determine how much you’ll pay for these fees.

 The Bottom Line

 Buying a car online can be fast and convenient.
-It’s particularly appealing in today’s world, where social distancing and staying at home are the norm amid COVID-19.
 If you want to buy a car online, don’t rush through the process.
-Compare all the options at your disposal, negotiate a good price, and read the fine print before making a final purchase decision.
+Compare all of the options at your disposal, negotiate a good price, and read the fine print before making a final purchase decision.